josh-jacobson/bloomtech-cs-lecture-notes/1_cs_fundamentals.md

 reverse = original[::-1]
 ```

-## Tips for Python for loops
+## Python for loop tips
-For loop with index:
+for loop with index:
 ```python
 for (i, item) in enumerate(items):
   # do stuff for each item, with index i